Country music party crasher Luke Bryan tests crossover appeal

-NASHVILLE, Tenn., Aug 13 (Reuters) - Country singer Luke Bryan’s latest album, “Crash My Party,” released on Tuesday and expected to land near the top of U.S. charts, is just his latest step in taking a quintessential American music genre to the rest of the world.
+NASHVILLE, Tennessee (Reuters) - Country singer Luke Bryan’s latest album, “Crash My Party,” released on Tuesday and expected to land near the top of U.S. charts, is just his latest step in taking a quintessential American music genre to the rest of the world.

 Bryan was the unlikely winner of the Academy of Country Music’s Entertainer of the Year award in April, topping mega-sellers and cross-over stars Taylor Swift and Blake Shelton.